Gaby6784/Company_Classifier/README.md

 The classifier operates by measuring the semantic similarity between company descriptions and a static list of insurance-related labels.

 It is designed to be:
--	Simple – takes in CSV input, produces labeled output.
+-	Simple: takes in CSV input, produces labeled output.
--   Semantic – uses sentence-transformers (all-MiniLM-L6-v2) to encode textual meaning.
+-   Semantic: uses sentence-transformers (all-MiniLM-L6-v2) to encode textual meaning.
--   Threshold-based – assigns labels only if similarity exceeds a configurable cutoff (default: 0.32).
+-   Threshold-based: assigns labels only if similarity exceeds a configurable cutoff (default: 0.32).
--   Offline – requires no API calls or external services.
+-   Offline: requires no API calls or external services.

-The result is a fast, lightweight, and reproducible classification system tailored for insurance use cases.
+The result is a fast, lightweight and reproducible classification system tailored for insurance use cases.

 ## First steps
 When I first started the challenge I jumped right into the two files provided, the list of companies and the insurance taxonomy.
 When I opened the list of companies and saw the description part I instantly thought of matching the words from the description to the labels in insurance taxonomy.